 Study says Oxford’s COVID-19 vaccine produced strong response in older adults

-New Delhi, Nov 19: The COVID-19 vaccines that the University of Oxford is developing with AstraZeneca has produced a strong immune response in oder adults in an early study along with pivotal findings from the final phase of trials that are expected in the coming weeks.
+New Delhi, Nov 19: The COVID-19 vaccines that the University of Oxford is developing with AstraZeneca has produced a strong immune response in older adults in an early study along with pivotal findings from the final phase of trials that are expected in the coming weeks.

 The results that were published in The Lancet medical journal shed more light on the preliminary data released in recent months showing the experimental shot generated an immune response in older people who are higher risk.

-Researchers are still awaiting late stage trial results that will show whether the Astra-Oxford vaccine can meet the high bar set by companies like Moderna and Pfizer.
+Researchers are still awaiting late-stage trial results that will show whether the Astra-Oxford vaccine can meet the high bar set by companies like Moderna and Pfizer.

 Who will get COVID-19 vaccine first in India?